The Sims 5 is officially in the works and the first look has been revealed

 Project Rene showed a player customising the patterns and colours of a sofa from a huge menu of options (including a colour wheel!), as well as placing and layering separate cushions on top.

-As well as all of that, it looks like users will be able to play the game across multiple devices.
-The preview teased a player using their phone and their computer at the same time while customising a build.
+It looks like users will be able to play the game across multiple devices, too.
+The preview teased a player using their phone and their computer at the same time while customising a build within the same world and story.

 When does The Sims 5/Project Rene come out?